bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 **[glTF]** is a popular standardized open file format, used to store and share 3D models and scenes between different programs.
 The trouble with standards though is that you eventually want to _customize_ it, just a little, to better meet your needs.
-Khronos Group, in their wisdom, foresaw this, and defined a standardized way to customize the format, called **[extensions]**.
+Khronos Group, in their wisdom, foresaw this and defined a standardized way to customize the format called **[extensions]**.

 Extensions can be readily exported from other tools (like Blender), and contain [all sorts] of other useful information: from bleeding edge physically-based material information like anisotropy to performance hints like how to instance meshes.